 Full details can be found here, but it’s all relatively easy to enter, as long as you fill out the Visit Croatia form and provide the necessary documents.
 A villa along the coast sounds pretty great right now.

 Georgia may not be top of the bucket list for everyone, but the deeply charming and overlooked European country is making its case, allowing anyone vaccinated to enter.
 It has been since February 1st, 2021, long before many peers.
 You’ll need proof, but no further testing or quarantine is required.

 Sri Lanka has pretty heavy covid-19 travel restrictions, but the best chance to visit comes from being vaccinated.
 Vaccinated travelers to Sri Lanka must still take a covid-19 PCR test before departure, and quarantine in an approved hotel or resort for 24-48 hours, while a second test is carried out, but once that’s complete, you’re free to go.

 For most visitors, Sri Lanka is a long way to go anyway, so having a day or two to catch up from jet lag in a nice hotel is hardly a prison sentence.
 All details are found here.

-Lebanon will reopen to visitors from February 8th, unless current restrictions are extended.
-When it does, it will allow notable exceptions to covid-19 testing before travel, and to quarantine measures for people with proof of having had covid-19 at least 15 days prior to arrival, or with proof of antibodies.
+Lebanon reopened to visitors on February 8th.
+It allows notable exceptions to covid-19 testing before travel, and to quarantine measures for people with proof of having had covid-19 at least 15 days prior to arrival, or with proof of antibodies.